virteal/kudocracy/README.md

 What is it?
 -----------
-An experimental Liquid Democracy voting system where each one of us can +1 like or -1 dislike propositions associated to hashtags, or delegate.
+A voting system where people can either directly approve or disapprove propositions associated to hashtags or delegate that decision.

 Hashtags?